Quasi-Oracle Estimation of Heterogeneous Treatment Effects: Introduction

 In this paper, we discuss a new approach to estimating heterogeneous treatment effects that addresses both of these concerns.
 Our framework allows for fully automatic specification of heterogeneous treatment effect estimators in terms of arbitrary loss minimization procedures.
 Moreover, we show how the resulting methods can achieve comparable error bounds to oracle methods that know everything about the data-generating distribution except the treatment effects.
+Conceptually, our approach fits into a research program---outlined by \citet{van2003cross} and later developed by \citet*{chernozhukov2017double}, \citet{luedtke2016super} and references therein---whereby we pair ideas on doubly robust estimation with oracle inequalities and cross-validation to develop loss functions that can be used for principled statistical estimation using generic machine learning tools.

-\subsection{A Loss Function for Treatment Effect Estimation}
+\section{A Loss Function for Treatment Effect Estimation}

 We formalize our problem in terms of the potential outcomes framework \citep{neyman1923applications,rubin1974estimating}.
 The analyst has access to $n$ independent and identically distributed examples $(X_i, \, Y_i, \, W_i)$, $i = 1, \, ..., \, n$, where $X_i \in \xx$ denotes per-person features, $Y_i \in \RR$ is the observed outcome, and $W_i \in \cb{0, \, 1}$ is the treatment assignment.
-We posit the existence of potential outcomes $\cb{Y_i(0), \, Y_i(1)}$ corresponding to the outcome we would have observed given the treatment assignment $W_i = 0$ or $1$ respectively, such that $Y_i = Y_i(W_i)$, and seek to estimate the conditional average treatment effect (CATE) function

-In order to identify $\tau^*(x)$, we assume unconfoundedness, i.e., the treatment assignment is as good as random once we control for the features $X_i$ \citep{rosenbaum1983central}.
+We posit the existence of potential outcomes $\cb{Y_i(0), \, Y_i(1)}$ corresponding to the outcome we would have observed given the treatment assignment $W_i = 0$ or $1$ respectively, such that $Y_i = Y_i(W_i)$, and seek to estimate the conditional average treatment effect (CATE) function $\tau^*(x) = E\{Y(1) - Y(0) \cond X = x\}.$ In order to identify $\tau^*(x)$, we assume unconfoundedness, i.e., the treatment assignment is randomized once we control for the features $X_i$ \citep{rosenbaum1983central}.